OfficeDev/office-js-docs/reference/manifest/extensionpoint.md

 -------------------------------------------

 ### MessageReadCommandSurface
 This extension point puts buttons in the command surface for the mail read view.
 In Outlook desktop, this appears in the ribbon.
+Applies to Outlook Add-ins.

 #### Child elements
 | Element                     | Description                                    |